hermannramos/movie-app/README.md

 # 🎬 Movie App

-Modern web application to explore popular, top-rated, and upcoming movies.
+Modern web application to explore popular, top-rated, and now-playing movies.
-Built with **React, Redux Toolkit, SCSS, Express, Vite SSR Support, and TMDB API**.
+Built as a project with **React, Redux Toolkit, SCSS, Express, Vite SSR Support, and TMDB API**.

 ## ✨ Features

 - 🔍 **Real-time movie search** with interactive dropdown.
 - ❤️ **Wishlist** with dynamic heart icon (lights up in red when adding).
-- 🖼️ **Banner slider** with smooth animations and modern gradient.
+- 🖼️ **Homepage with 3 carousels**: Popular, Top Rated, and Now Playing.
-- 🏆 **Top Rated Movies** with Netflix-style design (ranking numbers behind posters).
 - 👤 **Movie details view** with synopsis, cast, director, producer, and more.
 - 🎨 **Responsive design** with modern fonts (*Montserrat* + *Inter*) and a **dark gradient background**.
 - ⚡ **Full SSR Support**: pages are rendered on the server first for faster load and SEO-friendly content.